oktadev/okta-blog/_source/_posts/2023-07-28-oidc_workshop.md

 The sample app grays out the Sign In button if the email address or password field is empty.
 With OIDC, the user will submit their email address first, and then follow an appropriate login flow based on the results of the app backend looking up that email.

-Find the line where the Sign In button checks for both username and password and change it to check for only the username:
+Find the line of `signin.tsx` where the Sign In button checks for both username and password and change it to check for only the username:

 ```
 disabled = {!username}